ML-Powered CTI + KEV Hunter

 Making enterprise-grade threat hunting accessible to every organization.
-Threat Foundry learns from CTI intake, ranks high-value signals, maps them to ATT&CK, Sigma, and YARA context, and turns reviewed intelligence into SIEM-ready hunt and detection packages.
+Threat Foundry learns from CTI intake, ranks high-value signals, scans approved external targets for CISA KEVs, maps evidence to ATT&CK, Sigma, YARA, and KEV context, and turns reviewed intelligence into SIEM-ready hunt and detection packages.

 Auto Triage